QubesOS/qubes-doc/introduction/issue-tracking.md

 Every open issue should have **exactly one** type.
 An open issue should not have more than one type, and it should not lack a type entirely.
-Bug reports are for things that already exist.
-If something doesn't exist yet, but you think it should exist, then `T: enhancement`.
+Bug reports are for problems in things that already exist.
+If something doesn't exist yet, but you think it should exist, then use `T: enhancement`.
 If something already exists and could be improved in some way, `T: enhancement` is appropriate. `T: task` is for issues that fall under under neither `T: bug` nor `T: enhancement`.

 #### Priority